Last updated on October 26th, 2018

 During the course of rafting, guides will start water fight; a game where you can use paddle to splash water to your opponents.
 However, if you are hypothermia or any other cold related diseases patient, tell them about your health problem before-hand.

-They allow carrying of cameras and other electronic gadgets with you for making videos and shooting Phunakha dzong photos.
+They allow carrying of cameras and other electronic gadgets with you for making videos and shooting Phunakha Dzong photos.
 They provide you with water-proof bag to keep them.
 However, I didn’t find them water proof.
-Especially during water fight and crossing higher degree rapids, water get inside the bag.
+Especially during water fight and crossing rapids, water get inside the bag.

 However, when your boat nears the destination, the view of majestic Punakha Dzong is something you shouldn’t miss.
 It’s the best point for shooting Punakha Dzong in your cameras.